 Starts at $0 + state fees and only takes 5-10 minutes

-The general corporate resolution for LLC definition is an agreement between agents or owners of a corporation to take on significant projects, make important decisions, or engage in certain activities.
+A general corporate resolution is an agreement between agents or owners of a corporation to take on significant projects, make important decisions, or engage in certain activities.
 There are many reasons a corporation might enter into a corporate resolution.
 Examples include:

 A corporation often enters into a written and signed resolution instead of having a shareholder meeting to approve a corporate action or decision.
 Typically, the board of directors enters into the resolution, but some laws require shareholders to enter a resolution for certain actions.
-The number of shareholders or corporate agents necessary for a valid resolution depends on your state’s law.
+The number of shareholders or corporate agents necessary for a valid resolution depends on state-specific laws.

 Corporate resolutions give corporations the flexibility to make decisions they didn’t anticipate at formation.

 A corporate resolution is a tool that allows a corporation to make decisions that are outside of its formation documents and bylaws without having a meeting.
 In some cases, a corporation’s bylaws or articles of incorporation might require a corporate resolution before shareholders can vote on a business matter.
-What makes a resolution valid and when it’s required depends on state law.
+What makes a resolution valid and when it’s required depends on state law and the corporation’s bylaws.

 Ready to Start Your Business?